-Fitting conveniently in the palm of your hand, this compact “Oroshigane” (卸金) copper grater is perfect to use for condiments such as ginger, wasabi, garlic or citrus.
-Each grater is carefully chiseled one by one by skilled craftsmen in Japan, then plated in tin for extra durability and rust prevention.
-The irregular arrangement of blades resulted from handcrafting is what makes the grated foods especially flavourful, as the moisture does not get separated from the fibre when shredded.
+Fitting conveniently in the palm of your hand, this compact “Oroshigane” (卸金) copper grater is perfect to use for condiments such as ginger, wasabi, garlic, or citrus.
+Each grater is carefully chiseled one-by-one by skilled craftsmen in Japan, then plated in tin for extra durability and rust prevention.
+The irregular arrangement of blades resulting from handcrafting is what makes the grated foods especially flavourful, as the moisture does not get separated from the fibre when shredded.

 The gracefully curved sides of this grater add a warm depth to the shape, while also creating a border around the edge to help prevent spillage.
-So not only does this grater provide great function, but it also looks very beautiful.
-When not in use, you can proudly display it on a hook in your kitchen, and you can even collect different shapes to create a charming wall arrangement.
+So, not only does this grater provide great function, but it is also very beautiful.
+When not in use, you can proudly display it on a hook in your kitchen or you can even collect different shapes to create a charming wall arrangement.

 How to care